paul-wolf/strgen/README.md

     StringGenerator('You have ${chances} chances').render(chances=list(range(1000)))

+Note that in Python 2.x `range()` returns a list.
+In Python 3, `range()` returns a `range` type.

 Or using a function:

     StringGenerator('William of ${names}').render(names=lambda: random.choice(['Orange', 'Normandy', 'Ockham']))

 You can obviously pass any callable or generator that might, for instance, randomly choose a value from a database, if that is what you want.

-Note there is a subtle difference between a callable and list type.
+Note there is a difference in handling between a callable and list type.
 If you use a `list`, StringGenerator picks an item from the list for you, randomly.
-If you use a callable, you have to yourself pick and return a single item that will be converted to a string.
+If you use a callable, StringGenerator takes and inserts whatever is returned by the callable.
+The callable is required to do any randomisation if that is what the user wants.
 So, if you pass a function that returns a list, the entire list will be inserted as a string.

 Group:  (\<group specification>)
 --------------------------------